JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 The most simple way to view the results, is by running `mcmc.summary()`.
 This will display the mean and standard deviations of prior_call and prior_email - representing the estimated conversion rates that these campaigns achieved.

-How can we quantify the uncertainity of which campaign performed better?
+How can we quantify the uncertainty of which campaign performed better?
 This is where Bayesian testing really shines.
 To get this, we can use the difference we defined in our model.

 ```python